evanthegrayt/dotfiles/README.md

 # Dotfiles, plus so much more!
 My dotfiles, plus an installation script with a boat-load of features.
 It should go without saying, but here be dragons.

+### Rationale
+Ideally, you shouldn't need an script this hefty for installing your configuration, as most people only need to get their environment set up once per-computer they purchase.
+However, I regularly have to set up my workflow on various VMs and Vagrant boxes, and I got tired of contstantly having to manually set up `vim`, `rvm`, `zsh`, etc., so as any good developer would do, I made a script do it all for me.

 ### Installation and Features
-These are my personal configuration files, and I've taken a lot of steps to make sure these work on both Linux and BSD, with either `zsh` or `bash` (and `csh`, although this hasn't really been tested).
+These are my personal configuration files, and I've taken a lot of steps to make sure these work on both Linux and BSD, with either `zsh` or `bash` (and `csh`, although I don't have much set up for it).
 I doubt you'd want to clone this entire repository just for my files, but if you do, feel free to do so.

 What is much more likely, is that you'd want the installation script, which has